fieldtrip/website/workshop/oslo2019/forward_modeling.md

 Note also that _neuromag_ coordinates are seen under the voxel indices when you run **[ft_sourceplot](/reference/ft_sourceplot)** on _mri\_aligned\_headshape_.
 {% include markup/end %}

+    load mri_realigned_headshape

 ### Re-slice the MRI

 We reslice the MRI on to a 1x1x1 mm cubic grid which is aligned with the coordinate axes.
-This is not only convenient for plotting, but we also need it later on for the some image processing functions we are going to apply (_imerode/imdilate_).
+This is convenient for plotting,

     cfg            = [];
     cfg.resolution = 1;